 Wasco State Prison-Reception Center (WSP-RC) Honor Guard represented CDCR in the community during the Christmas parade.

-The Honor Guard participated alongside other first responders and agencies such as the Kern County Fire Department, Kern County Sheriff’s Office, and Hall Ambulance.
+The Honor Guard participated alongside other first responders including the Kern County Fire Department, Sheriff’s Office, and Hall Ambulance.

-The WSP-RC Honor Guard led the parade while presenting the nation’s colors while Santa rode aboard a Kern County fire truck.
-Wasco residents lined the streets and paid their respects by standing and cheering the Honor Guard members as they made their way through the parade route.
+The WSP-RC Honor Guard led the parade while presenting the nation’s colors.
+Meanwhile, Santa rode aboard a Kern County fire truck.
+Wasco residents lined the streets cheering the Honor Guard as they made their way through the parade route.
 The festivities ended at the local high school where the ceremonial tree lighting event took place.

 Story by Cecil Scott, Correctional Counselor II